AmeliaTYR/ip/index.md

 ### 7) Set up file paths
 Initial interaction with Tootie to set up allTasks.txt and tootieSettings.txt save locations

-#### Ask user for allTasks.txt absolute path
+### Ask user for allTasks.txt absolute path

 ## FAQ

 **Q**: How do I transfer my data to another computer?

-**A**: Copy the allTasks.txt into a data folder and state the file path when prompted.
+**A**: Copy the allTasks.txt into a folder labelled "data" and state the absolute file path when prompted.
 The saved settings file is automatically generated.

 **Q**: How do I find the save files for allTasks.txt and tootieSettings.txt?